Deploy Citrix SD-WAN Standard Edition instance on Azure

 The Enable Source MAC Learning option stores the source MAC address of the received packets so that outgoing packets to the same destination can be sent to the same port.

 Enable High Availability (HA), if necessary.
-If HA is enabled, two virtual machines, a primary and a secondary virtual machine are created on Azure.
+If HA is enabled, two virtual machines, a primary and a secondary virtual machine is created on Azure.
 You do not have to provide the device serial numbers.
 The device serial numbers are fetched automatically during provisioning.
 For more details on Advanced HA settings, see Device details.
 To allow traffic through HA on the Azure portal, see Internet breakout for Azure HA site.

 Provide the Cloud service subscription details and the virtual machine configuration parameters.